Choosing the right Telescope

 Refractor or Reflector: There is no right or wrong here.
 Each type has its own pros and cons, and you need to judge based on what works for you.
-Reflectors can help you achieve higher focal length and bigger apertures whereas refractors are limited in how big their aperture can be without making the scope inconvenient to use.
+Reflectors can help you achieve higher focal length and bigger apertures whereas refractors are limited in how big their aperture can be without making the scope expensive and inconvenient to use.
 However, refractors can be easy to get started in astronomy as they are intuitive in their use as you see along the tube and not perpendicular to it.

 Slow Motion Controls - Especially for manual telescopes, it is extremely important to have slow motion controls as they help in easily tracking once the alignment is achieved (tracking: moving the telescope to the new position of the target object as the object moves in the sky) every few seconds.
 In the absence of slow motion levers/ controls, you would need to unscrew/ unclamp the telescope, move it to the new position, and screw/ clamp it back; In the process, you may lose the image altogether, and in another few moments again you will need to repeat the whole process.

 Primary Usage: If your usage is mainly for DSO, larger the aperture, the better as you will need all the light gathering power you can get, for faint galaxies/ nebulae etc. For lunar and planetary, look for long focal lengths as it will determine the extent to which you can zoom in to view the details of the target.